dzhuang/django-galleryfield/docs/source/customize.rst

 More over, the demo provide an  example of `how to render <https://github.com/dzhuang/django-gallery-widget/blob/main/demo/templates/demo/demogallery_detail.html>`__ the field using ``sorl.thumbnail`` and ``Blueimp Gallery`` package.

-Now it's your opportunity to show your skills on customizing the gallery/album frontend, which is beyond the scope of this package.
+Finally, it's your opportunity to show your skills on customizing the gallery/album frontend, which is beyond the scope of this package.

 Template customization